ART

 Morphology

-The "candlesnuff fungus", Xylaria hypoxylon
+The "candlesnuff fungus" in its asexual state, Xylaria hypoxylon

 In lichenized species, the thallus of the fungus defines the shape of the symbiotic colony.
 Some dimorphic species, such as Candida albicans, can switch between growth as single cells and as filamentous, multicellular hyphae.
 Other species are pleomorphic, exhibiting asexual (anamorphic) as well as a sexual (teleomorphic) growth forms.